BitcoinSchema/1sat-ordinals/name-service/opns.md

 ## Identity Binding

 By application convention, a name can be bound to an identity key and used as a paymail handle.
-This is not part of the contract protocol — it rides on ordinal transfers as MAP metadata.
+This is not part of the contract protocol — the holder re-locks the name ordinal with a signed PushDrop script carrying the identity key.
 See [Payments](payments.md).

 ## Validation Rules